Seacoast Church

+Seacoast is a non-denominational evangelical multi-site megachurch based in Mount Pleasant, South Carolina, a suburb of Charleston.
+It has fifteen locations around South Carolina and North Carolina.
+It is a member of the Association of Related Churches, a church-planting organization.
+Its senior pastor is Josh Surratt.

 History

 The church began in February 1988 with 100 people meeting in an apartment clubhouse by Greg Surratt and a team from Northwood Assembly, another large church in North Charleston.
 In April of the same year the first 'public' meetings were held in a rented theater with a vision for reaching out to the unchurched people of the Charleston area.
 The church grew quickly with its contemporary worship style and support from its mother church, Northwood Assembly.
-The church has over 10,000 worshipers who attend weekly.
-Surratt continues to serve as Founding and Teaching Pastor, while his son Josh Surratt serves as Lead Pastor.

-The church’s multi-site concept came out of necessity.
 In 2002, the church had over 3,000 people attending weekly services, leading them to request permits to expand their facilities with local officials.
 The town of Mount Pleasant denied all requests, however.
 The church then began to use a video feed to show sermons to an off-site location.
 This was so successful that Seacoast began to open other "satellite" facilities throughout the Charleston metropolitan area and throughout the state and now in North Carolina.